aakash010125/git-and-github-fundamentals/README.md

 4. **Bazaar** (https://bazaar.canonical.com/) - A distributed version control system that is user-friendly and flexible.
 5. **CVS** (https://www.nongnu.org/cvs/) - An older version control system that is still used in some legacy projects.

+# 03. Git Installation :

+## 3.1 : Mac Os Installation

+To install Git on Mac OS, you can use the following steps:

+1. Open the Terminal application.
+2. Run the following command to install Homebrew:
+/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
+3. Run the following command to install Git: brew install git